Text questions to: 860-910-1052

 Spring Musical | April 27-29, 2018: Legally Blonde, Music/lyrics by Laurence O’Keefe and Nell Benjamin and book by Heather Hach.

-Under the direction of Jonathan (Jono) Babbitt, the Mitchell College Select Choral Ensemble is an all-auditioned group which meets for five hours of rehearsal and private voice instruction each week.
+Under the direction of Jonathan (Jono) Babbitt, the Mitchell College Select Chorus is an all-auditioned group which meets for five hours of rehearsal and private voice instruction each week.
 Repertoire ranges from 16th-century motets to arrangements of Crosby, Stills, Nash and Young tunes, American spirituals and contemporary New England compositions.
-The ensemble performs on-campus in support of College events, and serves as Ambassadors of Mitchell College to the New London community and region when performing off-campus.
+The chorus performs on-campus in support of College events, and serves as Ambassadors of Mitchell College to the New London community and region when performing off-campus.
 For more information, contact Jono at firstname.lastname@example.org.

 About the Director